SK-EID/smart-id-java-client/README.md

 String verificationCode = authenticationSessionResponse.getVc().getValue();
 // Display the verification code to the user for confirmation
 ```
-Jump to [Requesting the IP Address of the User's Device](#requesting-the-ip-address-of-the-users-device) to see how to request the IP address of the user's device.
-Jump to [Examples of Allowed Notification-based Interactions Order](#examples-of-allowed-notification-based-interactions-order) to see how to set the order of preferred interactions for displaying text and asking PIN.

-### Initiating a Notification Certificate Choice Session

-#### Request Parameters
+Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

-The request parameters for the dynamic link certificate choice session are:
+### Notification-based certificate choice session

+#### Request parameters

 * `relyingPartyUUID`: UUID of the Relying Party.
 * `relyingPartyName`: RP friendly name, one of those configured for the particular RP.
 Limited to 32 bytes in UTF-8 encoding.